-To evaluate the Project Budget and Budget Justification, reviewers will consider the degree to which the application designates adequate resources to carry out the expected and proposed activities while ensuring that the proposed costs are reasonable, based on the geographical location of the applicant.
+To evaluate the Line-Item Budget and Budget Justification, reviewers will consider the degree to which the application designates adequate resources to carry out the expected and proposed activities, while ensuring that the proposed costs are reasonable, based on the geographical location of the applicant.
 In reaching their conclusion, reviewers will deliberate the following elements:

-Line-Item Budget (0-5 points)
+Line-Item Budget (5 points)

-- 33. The application includes a line-item budget with appropriate object class categories for every year of the project that fully details the costs allocated for federal and non-federal shares.
-Personnel should be delineated by full-time equivalent or percentage of time to the project. - 34.
-The application includes funds for all required items to successfully implement the project budget, as described in Section IV.2.
-Content and Form of Application Submission, The Project Budget and Budget Justification.
-The line-item budget should only include costs that align with the Approach and the OWP.
+- 28. How well does the application include a line-item budget with appropriate object class categories for every year of the project that fully details the costs allocated for federal and non-federal shares?
+Personnel should be delineated by full-time equivalent or percentage of time to the project. - 29.
+How well does the application include funds for all required items to successfully implement the project budget, as described in Section IV.2.Content and Form of Application Submission, The Project Budget and Budget Justification?
+The line-item budget should only include costs that align with the Project Implementation Strategy and OWP.

-Budget Justification (0-10 points)
+Budget Justification (10 points)

-- 35. The application includes a budget justification for every year of the project that provides a narrative that describes the breakdown of how all costs are calculated for each entry in the line-item budget.
+- 30. How well does the application include a budget justification for every year of the project, including a narrative description of the breakdown of how all costs are calculated for each entry in the line item budget?
 The budget justification includes a basis for estimated costs, such as equipment, personnel, and travel.
-Vendor quotes should be provided for equipment over \$5,000. - 36.
-The budget justification describes how expenditures align with the Approach and the OWP. - 37.
-The application provides information or documentation to demonstrate the required commitment of non-federal share (cost sharing or matching) contributions.
+Vendor quotes should be provided for equipment over \$5,000. - 31.
+How well does the budget justification describe how expenditures align with the Project Implementation Strategy and the OWP? - 32.
+How well does the application provide information or documentation to demonstrate the required commitment of non-federal share (cost-sharing or matching) contributions?